Personal Injury Lawsuits and the Statute of Limitations

 - Forcible entry into the home of, or forcible detainment of, another person, and in this case, the statute of limitations begins on the start of the forcible entry or detainment

 It is important to remember that if you are involved in an accident where you do not suffer personal bodily harm, a personal injury attorney may not be the right party to help you.
 However, in cases where both property and personal harm were sustained, your personal injury attorney can assist you with both and ensure that all aspects of your case are reviewed prior to the end of the statute of limitations.
 In many cases, property damage and personal injury go together.
 For example, if you are injured in a car crash, it is highly likely that your vehicle has also sustained damages.
-Your personal injury attorney can help you settle your case for compensation that will cover all expenses related to your injury accident.
+Your attorney can help you settle your case for compensation that will cover all expenses related to your injury accident.

 After a serious accident, many people elect to move forward with a lawsuit on their own.
 But in a large number of these cases, the injury victim loses out on the settlement that they deserve, either because they do not understand how to negotiate for what they need or because their case passes the statute of limitations.
 A personal injury lawyer can help you not only get your lawsuit on track, but also keep it on track, and ensure that your case is filed in the appropriate court of law before the statute of limitations runs out.

-A skilled personal injury attorney will assist you by collecting evidence, speaking with your insurance company, working with your doctors, filling out paperwork, liaising with the defendant's attorney, and negotiating for a settlement that will cover both current and future accident-related expenses.
+A skilled personal injury attorney will assist you by collecting evidence, speaking with your insurance company, working with your doctors, filling out paperwork, liaising with the defendant's lawyer, and negotiating for a settlement that will cover both current and future accident-related expenses.
 Without an attorney, it will be your responsibility to fill out and file paperwork, have the negligent party served, work out a fair settlement, negotiate with your doctors and bill collectors, and find a way to pay your bills while you are in recovery.

 If you were injured in an accident, you should seek legal help to ensure that you are able to file your case within the statute of limitations.
-The Husband and Wife Law Team understands the frustration that comes with a serious accident and can help you work through the paperwork, talk to the right people, and build a strong case that will ensure a fair settlement.
+The Husband & Wife Law Team understands the frustration that comes with a serious accident and can help you work through the paperwork, talk to the right people, and build a strong case that will ensure a fair settlement.
 They will cover all aspects of your case by talking to witnesses, working out a payment plan or negotiating with your medical providers, helping you to find ways to pay the bills and support your family while you are unable to work, and litigating your case so you receive the best settlement possible for your injuries.
 They can help you deal with the stress of your recovery and help both you and your family learn to cope with the immediate and drastic changes that often accompany serious injuries.